DEFRA/forms-submission-api/docs/ingesting-a-file.md

 by the initiator (forms-runner) but sent to us by the cdp-uploader.
 As of writing this documentation, the `retrievalKey` is the submission output email address at the time of file upload.
 Without this key, a file cannot be accessed or modified again.

 Upon ingestion, we create a record in the database so that the file can be tracked.
-As part of this ingestion, we securely hash and store the retrievalKey using argon2id.
+As part of this ingestion:

+- The retrievalKey is securely hashed using argon2id
+- A case sensitivity check is performed on the retrievalKey
+- A `retrievalKeyIsCaseSensitive` flag is stored alongside the hash, indicating whether the key contains uppercase letters

+This case sensitivity information is crucial for file retrieval, as it determines whether retrieval key matching should be case-sensitive or not, ensuring backward compatibility with existing records while promoting consistent lowercase usage for new submissions.

 ## File expiry